gerbeldo/cookiecutter-dvc/README.md

 ------------
 1. Clone the repo.
 1. Run `make dirs` to create the missing parts of the directory structure described below.
-1. *Optional:* Run `make virtualenv` to create a python virtual environment.
+1. *Optional:* Run `make venv` to create a python virtual environment.
 Skip if using conda or some other env manager.
-    1. Run `source env/bin/activate` to activate the virtualenv.
+    1. Run `source .env/bin/activate` to activate the venv.
 1. Run `make requirements` to install required python packages.
 1. Put the raw data in `data/raw`.
 1. To save the raw data to the DVC cache, run `dvc commit raw_data.dvc`